We welcome corrections

 cabin, Nat’s father had become a slave foreman on the plantation and

 his mother worked in the kitchen of the "big house.”
-Looked
+He was looked

 after primarily by an older sister when he was young, but she, like